Isabel Brown (British activist): Career

-Late in 1930s, Brown became the national women's organiser for the CPGB, and she stood in the 1940 Bow and Bromley by-election, taking only 4.2% of the vote even though she faced only one opponent.
-Injured in an air raid later in the year, she never fully recovered, standing down as a women's officer in 1942, and from the Central Committee in 1947.
-She stood in her final election at Kilmarnock at the 1950 general election, again failing to come near winning the seat.
+Injury and death

-Despite increasingly poor health, Brown continued to speak on behalf of the CPGB, teach and attend conferences until her death in 1984.
+In 1939, Brown was appointed National Women's Organiser for the CPGB.
+She stood in the 1940 Bow and Bromley by-election, taking only 4.2% of the vote even though she faced only one opponent.
+Brown was seriously injured in a December 1940 air raid.
+She was hospitalized for six months and never fully recovered.
+She scaled back her CPGB commitments, resigning as Women's Organiser in 1943, and from the Central Committee in 1947.
+She stood in her final election at Kilmarnock in 1948, but again failed to come near winning the seat.
+Despite increasingly poor health, Brown continued to speak on behalf of the CPGB, and to teach and attend conferences until her death in October 1984.